banner logo

 A Brief History of High Power Pulsed Magnetic Fields and Electromagnetic Forming ("magneforming")

-The first laboratory application using a capacitor bank to perform electromagnetic metal forming is credited to T. F. Wall in 1926.
-Wall was able to achieve fields exceeding 450,000 Gauss by using robustly-constructed coils that subsequently exploded.
-In the mid 1950's, Harold Furth and Ralph Waniek at the Harvard Cyclotron Laboratory developed special coil construction techniques which permitted electromagnets to survive the intense forces associated with transient ultra strong magnetic fields.
+The first laboratory application that used a capacitor discharge to reshape metal pieces (electromagnetic forming) is credited to T. F. Wall in 1926.
+Wall was able to create fields exceeding 450 kilogauss by using heavily-built work coils that subsequently exploded (after the forming action had completed).
+In the mid 1950's, Harold Furth and Ralph Waniek at the Harvard Cyclotron Laboratory developed special coil construction techniques which permitted electromagnets to survive the intense forces associated with pulsed ultra-strong magnetic fields.
 In the late 1950’s these techniques were first applied on an experimental basis in industry.
 US Patent #2,976,907, issued to G. F. Harvey and D. F. Brower (General Dynamics Corp.), covers the basic process, which is sometimes called Magnetic Pulse Forming or “Magneforming”.
 A. P. Langlois reported on electromagnetic forming using expendable wire coils to expand or reduce ("swage") tubular parts in 1960.
 Gulf General Atomic introduced the first commercially available magnetic metal forming equipment in 1962.
-This machine had a capacity of 4,500 foot-pounds ( about 6,100 Joules per shot), and could cycle at 10 shots/minute.
+This machine had a capacity of 4,500 foot-pounds ( about 6,100 joules per shot), and could cycle at 10 shots/minute.
 A number of other aerospace and capacitor manufacturers further evolved the technology, increasing the power levels during the 1970’s and 80’s.
 These included McDonnell Douglas, Boeing, LTV Aerospace, Advanced Kinetics, Inc., Republic Aviation, and General Dynamics, and capacitor manufacturers Maxwell, Cornell Dubilier, and Aerovox.
-Energy levels were eventually boosted to over 230,000 Joules/shot on the largest capacitor discharge machines.
+Energy levels were eventually boosted to over 230,000 Joules/shot in the largest capacitor discharge machines.

-However, most of the above activities were pretty much hidden from the general public.
-One notable exception was a special, custom-made "vending machine" that resided within the Smithsonian during the early 1970's.
+Most of the above activities were pretty much hidden from the general public.
+However, one notable exception was a special, custom-made "vending machine" that resided within the Smithsonian during the early 1970's.
 This machine was actually designed and built by a group of scientists at Los Alamos National Laboratories.
-It was used to demonstrate how the magnetic "Pinch Effect" could squeeze plasma for controlled thermonuclear fusion experiments.
+It was used to demonstrate the principles of the magnetic "Pinch Effect" to squeeze plasma for controlled thermonuclear fusion experiments.
 A hollow aluminum tube was substituted for plasma since the basic principles are the same.
 When a visitor dropped a quarter into the machine, a mechanism would drop a 1" diameter aluminum tube inside a pair of heavy-duty work coils.
-The coils were briefly pulsed by a high voltage capacitor discharge.
+The coils were then briefly pulsed by a high voltage capacitor discharge.
 The resulting pulsed magnetic field instantly necked down the sections of tubing that were directly inside the coils, causing these sections to assume hourglass shapes.
-All of the operations could be closely observed through the clear front and sides of the machine.
+All of the operations could be safely observed through the clear front and sides of the machine.
 After collapsing the tube, the machine then delivered the (still warm!) tube to the visitor as a souvenir.

 The History of "Quarter Shrinking"

 It's not exactly clear just when electromagnetic forming was first applied to “shrink” coins.
-I first learned about "quarter shrinking" via a posting by Richard Hull (Tesla Coil Builders of Richmond, VA or TCBOR) on the Tesla Coil Builders Mailing List back in 1996 or so.
-Richard described a videotape of coin crushing made by James Goss at Central Alabama College, where James was a professor of Electrical and Electronics Engineering.
-On the tape, James performed various coin crushing experiments in a system that used a bank of four 15 uF utility Power Factor Correction (PFC) capacitors.
+I first learned about "quarter shrinking" via a posting by Richard Hull (Tesla Coil Builders of Richmond, VA or TCBOR) on the Tesla Coil Builders Mailing List in 1996.
+Richard described a videotape of coin crushing made by Dr. James Goss at Central Alabama College, where James was a professor of Electrical and Electronics Engineering.
+On the tape, Dr. Goss performed various coin crushing experiments in a system that used a bank of four 15 uF utility Power Factor Correction (PFC) capacitors.
 He constructed a special high voltage switch from a pair of massive graphite anodes (removed from special purpose electron tubes called ignitrons).
 A small cannon ball was rolled down a PVC pipe to in order to bridge the connection between the graphite electrodes, discharging the capacitor bank into the work coil!
-His experiments were temporarily stalled when one of the capacitors split its case, disgorging its oil.
-The remaining three capacitors are still in use in James's coin shrinker today.
-Most capacitors are simply not designed to handle the magnetic forces and mechanical shocks associated with the high discharge currents used in magneforming.
-During high-current discharges, poorly-constructed capacitors begin to tear themselves apart.
-The oil inside the capacitor often begins to break down, liberating gases which begin to bulge the case.
-Continued use (and abuse...) often causes the case to rupture or to blow out one of the insulators.
-If the capacitor abruptly shorts out, it may even explode when other capacitors in the bank suddenly dump their energy into the faulty capacitor.
+Although his experiments were temporarily stalled when one of the capacitors failed, splitting its case, the remaining three capacitors are still in use in his coin shrinker today.
+Unfortunately, most high voltage capacitors are simply not designed to handle the huge magnetic forces and mechanical shocks associated with the high discharge currents used in magneforming.
+Poorly-designed capacitors can progressively tear themselves apart during each discharge.
+Voltage reversals can also cause the insulating oil and dielectric material inside the capacitor to break down, liberating gases which begin bulging the metal case.
+Continued use (abuse?) can cause the case to rupture or a high voltage insulator to be blown out of the case.
+And, when one of the capacitors abruptly shorts out, it may explode when the other capacitors in the bank suddenly dump all their stored energy into the failing capacitor.

-After considerable searching, I was able to locate a batch of reasonably priced, VERY robust, Maxwell 70 uF 12,000 volt energy discharge capacitors on eBay.
-Dr. John Gudenas (another local high voltage researcher) and I drove to central Ohio to pick up eleven of these monsters.
+After a long search, I was finally able to locate a batch of reasonably-priced and very robust Maxwell 70 uF 12,000 volt energy discharge capacitors through eBay.
+Dr. John Gudenas (another local high voltage experimenter) and I drove to central Ohio to pick up eleven of these monsters - 1700 pounds of mad scientist heaven!
 Each capacitor is rated for 100,000 Amperes per shot for 300,000 shots(!).
-They have since proven to be the Timex's of pulsed capacitors - they take a lickin' and just keep on tickin'.
+They have since proven to be the Timex's of pulse capacitors - they take a lickin' and just keep on tickin'.
 A pair of these caps has successfully completed over 7,500 shots with nary a whimper.

 Bill Beaty’s fascinating account of what is believed to be the first "Quarter Shrinker"

 "Dale Travous is a sculptor who once had a big studio space in downtown Seattle, and was making Tesla coils (and later a big Tesla Magnifier.)
 He traded some equipment for some big caps around 1990 or so.
 I think they were 150 kV, maybe 10 uF, six of them.
 He was charging them up and using them to destroy pieces of wire, and I told him about an article I'd seen in the 1970s about an "optical shutter" made from a coil of copper rod wound around a soup can with the ends removed.
 When a big laser energy storage capacitor was discharged through the coil, the soup can would instantly neck down to close the aperture."
-[NOTE: One of the Sandia Laboratories pulsed power scientists who invented this device has since forwarded me a picture of it, originally taken in 1974].
+[NOTE: A Sandia scientist has recently forwarded a picture of the device, invented by Art Van Hook and Gene Neau, and pictured in the Aug 2, 1974 issue of Sandia's "Lab News".
+The Sandia article indicates that they used beer cans, not soup cans, and the researchers DO look a bit mellow in the image.].

 "He tried this on copper pipe and was making hourglass effects (even shredding very thick 0.75" pipe when the necked-down part would *bounce*.)
 Then he found that he could distort a penny with a very thick coil from a 500-amp circuit breaker.
 Then he found that he could smoothly shrink pennies to less that 50% of their original diameter, but the coil would be destroyed after a few shots.
 Then he started using coils made from #10 solid copper wire.
 Eventually he tried lots of other coins, and settled on using quarters (they were a bit more impressive than pennies or $.50 coins for some reason.)
 I'm pretty sure this was all in 1991. "